Bobo Baldé: Celtic

 A Dundee fan was convicted of racially abusing Baldé during a match at Dens Park in March 2004.
-Business man, Russell Smith, was banned for life from Kilmarnock's home ground Rugby Park after shouting racial abuse at Baldé from the directors box in October 2004, while Motherwell supporters had targeted Baldé in October 2001.
+A businessman named Russell Smith, he was banned for life from Kilmarnock's home ground of Rugby Park after shouting racial abuse at Baldé from the directors box in October 2004, while Motherwell supporters had targeted Baldé in October 2001.

 Baldé started the 2004–05 season one yellow card in the first six games of the season (all competitions) and a goal in the 38th minute in the 8–1 defeat of Falkirk in the first League Cup game of the season.
 Within his first ten games of the season, he had received two yellow cards.
 In Europe, Celtic lost the first three games of the season.
-His next achievement that season was scoring 2 goals in a 3–0 win at home to Dundee on 2 March 2005.
+His scored two goals in a 3–0 win at home to Dundee on 2 March 2005.
 At the end of that season he added a Scottish Cup medal to his tally after Celtic beat Dundee United 1–0 in the final.

 His fifth season and first season under new manager Gordon Strachan started with criticism in a pre-season match against Leicester City, for a challenge on 17-year-old James Wesolowski described as "..disgraceful, it was disgusting, it was malicious and it was intentional" by then Leicester manager Craig Levein.
 In the first competitive game, Celtic lost 5–0 to Artmedia Bratislava in the first leg of a Champions League qualifier, with Baldé getting booked.
 He was heavily criticised for his performance and dropped for Celtic's next game, a league match away at Motherwell.
 He returned for the second leg of the Champions League qualifier; Celtic won 4–0 but went out on aggregate.
 Baldé kept his place in the side and scored a header from a Shunsuke Nakamura cross in Celtic's 3–0 win over Rangers in November 2005.
 He finished the season with two further honours; the League Cup and the Scottish Premier League.
 Over the course of the season he scored one goal and received seven yellow cards.

 Baldé missed the start of the 2006–07 season after discovering he required surgery for a persistent stomach muscle problem.
 He returned to the first team in November, only to suffer a broken leg in a match on Boxing Day.
 The Guinea international was carried off in the first half during the 2–2 draw with Dundee United.
 He was ruled out for several months.